Preetham1983/leet-code-automation/README.md

 ✅ Smart Submission Checking: Uses the LeetCode GraphQL API to check if you have made any successful submissions on the current day.

-⏰ Customizable Schedule: The script is configured to start at 5:30 AM and run every 2 hours, but can be easily adjusted via a cron job.
+⏰ Customizable Schedule: The script is configured to start at 5:30 AM and run every 2 hours, but can be easily adjusted via a schedular trigger in n8n automation.

 🔑 Secure API Integration: Authenticates with the LeetCode API using your personal leetcode_session and csrftoken for secure data access.